danielathome19/AP-Computer-Science/Notes/Unit_05.md

 ### Documentation Comments
 Comments are a fundamental need for large projects; unless you use extremely verbose and explicit variable, class, and method names, there will be parts of your code that do not make sense to other readers (including your future self!) especially.
 As well, we can use comments not only to explain what code does, but what unfinished code WILL do eventually (often marked with `// TODO: _____`) -- for example, before even writing out any code, it is often useful to "sketch" out your program by breaking it down into smaller parts separated by comments describing what happens next.

-Another standard in programming is the concept of **documentation comments**, which your text editor or development environment often uses to provide you with mouse-hover hints on what a *method* or *class* does and/or assisting in code-completion.
+Another standard in programming is the concept of **documentation comments**, which your text editor or development environment often uses to provide you with mouse-hover hints on what a *method* or *class* does and/or assist in code completion.
 These are multi-line comments that begin with `/**`, a `*` on each line, and end with `*/`.
 These can be as simple as describing who wrote the program and when, including HTML tags:
 ```java
 /**
 * <h1>Hello, World!</h1>